 European Union (EU)

-Such changes reflect the UK objectives of maximising policy space and protecting its legal and regulatory autonomy.
+Such changes reflect the UK’s objectives of maximising policy space and protecting its legal and regulatory autonomy.

 Replacement FTAs for EU FTAs

-At the time of writing, there were 17 countries for which negotiations on replacement FTAs had not concluded.
-Of these, total UK trade is greatest with Canada, Norway and Turkey.
+At the time of writing, there are three countries (Algeria, Bosnia and Herzegovina and Montenegro) for which negotiations on replacement FTAs has not concluded.

 It is likely that most of these FTAs, if and when replaced, will be very similar to the EU FTAs.
 Changes are likely to be largely restricted to tariff rate quotas and rules of origin.
-However, negotiating replacement FTAs is expected to be more complicated for Iceland and Norway (which participate in the EU single market as members of the EEA) and Turkey (which is in a customs union with the EU).
+In the interim, trade takes place between the UK and these countries on WTO terms or under the UK’s Generalised Scheme of Preferences (where applicable).

-The key development on the domestic front has been the introduction of the Trade Bill which, among other things, will give the Secretary of State powers to implement the GPA and replacement FTAs in domestic law.
-The government has also increased the number of consultation mechanisms: the Strategic Trade Advisory Group established in 2019 has been joined by a revamped Board of Trade, 11 sectoral Trade Advisory Groups, a Trade Union Advisory Group and a Trade and Agriculture Commission.
+The key development domestically has been the introduction of the Trade Act 2021 which, among other things, gives the Secretary of State powers to implement the GPA and replacement FTAs in domestic law.

 Her Majesty’s Revenue and Customs (HMRC) is the UK customs authority responsible for national customs policy.